OpenMS/OpenMS-docs/docs/tutorials/knime-user-tutorial/openswath.md

 ## Installation of mProphet

-mProphet[^8] is available as standalone script in {path}`External_Tools,mProphet`.
+mProphet[^8] is available as standalone script in {path}`External_Tools,mProphet` or can be downloaded [here](https://github.com/OpenMS/OpenMS-Tutorials/releases/download/data-and-tools-OpenMSv2.0.0/External_Tools.zip).
 [R](http://www.r-project.org/) and the package [MASS](http://cran.r-project.org/web/packages/MASS/) are further required to execute mProphet.
 Please obtain a version for either Windows, Mac or Linux directly from CRAN.
 PyProphet, a much faster reimplementation of the mProphet algorithm is available from [PyPI](https://pypi.python.org/pypi/pyprophet/).
 The usage of pyprophet instead of mProphet is suggested for large-scale applications.

 mProphet will be used in this tutorial.